-What are we talking about?
-Parasites!
-Parasites are tiny organisms that get their food and shelter from other organisms.
+Parasites are small organisms that get their food and shelter from others.
 Sometimes that other organism might be YOU.
 If so, the parasite calls you its host.
 Does that make your skin crawl?
 If it does, that’s okay!
 Most people don’t like the thought of being a host for harmful creatures.

 Parasites rely on their hosts for food and shelter.
 Unfortunately, they also cause their hosts harm.
 For example, some common parasites are viruses.
-Viruses, like all parasites, rely on their hosts to live, grow and reproduce.
+Viruses, like all parasites, rely on their hosts to live, grow, and reproduce.